Last Updated on

-Two intra-day examples of how a daily Doji formation is created is presented on the next page.
+Two intra-day examples of how a daily Doji formation is created is presented in the next section.

 Intra-day Doji Formation

-The first Doji outlined on the daily chart of General Electric on the previous page was a high-low Doji, where prices made the highs for the day first, and the lows for the day second.
+The first Doji outlined on the daily chart of General Electric in the previous section was a high-low Doji, where prices made the highs for the day first, and the lows for the day second.
 The intra-day chart (15-minute) of this occurance is given below:

 At the opening, the bulls were in charge; however, the morning rally did not last long before the bears took charge.
 From mid-morning until late-afternoon, General Electric sold off, but by the end of the day, bulls pushed GE back to the opening price of the day.

-The second Doji daily chart on the previous page is shown next.
+The second Doji daily chart from the previous section is shown next.
 In the intra-day chart below (Doji B), the Doji was created the exact opposite way as the chart shown above (Doji A) was created; Doji B made its day's lows first, then highs second.